jennifersmith/myblog/source/_posts/2012-09-23-you-write-it.markdown

 comments: true
 categories:
 - software development
-published: true
 tags : devops, appdev
 ---

-I have spent the last few months working in our 'devops' team *.
+I have spent the last few months working in our 'devops' team.
 I have learnt a great deal of new things - and it has been really enjoyable thanks in no small part to the patience of my team mates in helping me understand unfamiliar concepts (like DNS - wow that's a doozy).

-(\* I use inverted commas here as I don't think 'devops' is a great name for a team)

 I have moved from writing new features to having to support these features in production.
 If something goes wrong, it's